kailash-manasarovar/statement/docs/timeline/2023/june.md

 - As I walk to the rocks, I notice a young couple sitting on the beach.
 She is sitting on what looks like a white beach towel.
 - I get to the end and start walking back as I usually do, then sit for a while in the sun near some shade.
 - I'm quite close to the bar and can hear the music.
-- The bar plays Back to Black and the two people I saw before, who from a distance now could be mistaken for the trumpet teacher and Ana, walk by, except I know it's not them because I saw these two previously sitting on a white scarf on my walk to the end of the beach.
+- The bar plays Back to Black and the couple I saw before, who from a distance now could be mistaken for the trumpet teacher and Ana, walk by, except I know it’s not them because I saw these two previously sitting on a white scarf on my walk to the end of the beach.
 - The man is blatantly too young also.
 - The man opens the scarf to the air above his head, in a similar way that I did [in April](april.md#followed-on-the-beach) another time I was followed on my beach walk.